Regular contact manifolds: a generalization of the Boothby-Wang theorem: Introduction

 \section{Introduction}

 The main object of our studies in this paper is the structure of regular contact manifolds.
-Let $\zh$ be a contact form on a manifold $M$ which will be assumed to be connected throughout this paper.
-We say that the contact manifold $(M,\zh)$ is \emph{regular} if the foliation $\cF_\cR$ of $M$ by orbits of the Reeb vector field $\cR$ of $\zh$ is simple, i.e., the space $M_\cR:=M/\cF_\cR$ of orbits has a manifold structure such that the canonical projection $p:M\to M_\cR$ is a smooth fibration.
-Here, by orbits of $\cR$ (which is a nonvanishing vector field on $M$) we understand the 1-dimensional submanifolds of $M$ being the images of trajectories of $\cR$.
+More precisely, let $\zh$ be a contact form on a manifold $M$, which will be assumed to be connected throughout this paper.
+We say that the contact manifold $(M,\zh)$ is \emph{regular} if the foliation $\cF_\cR$ of $M$ by orbits of the Reeb vector field $\cR$ of $\zh$ is simple, i.e., the space $M/\cF_\cR$ of orbits has a manifold structure such that the canonical projection $p:M\to M_\cR$ is a smooth fibration.
+Here, by orbits of $\cR$ (which is a nonvanishing vector field on $M$) we understand the 1-dimensional submanifolds of $M$, being the images of trajectories of $\cR$.
 Since any orbit does not depend on the parametrization, $\cF_\cR=\cF_{f\cR}$ for a nonvanishing function $f:M\to\R$.
-Note, however, that for $f$ being non-constant the vector field $f\cR$ is not the Reeb vector field of any contact form $\zh'=F\zh$ equivalent to $\zh$ (i.e., $\zh$ and $\zh'$ induce the same contact distribution).